dylanhmorris/host-viral-determinants/README.md

 If you want to do things piecewise, typing ``make <path/to/filename>`` for any of the files present in the complete repository uploaded here should also work.

-By default, the pipeline runs 3  CMC chains for each fit, with 1000 warmup steps and 1000 sample draws per chain.
+By default, the pipeline runs 3 MCMC chains for each fit, with 1000 warmup steps and 1000 sample draws per chain.
 It runs them in serial by default when run on a CPU, but may run them in parallel if GPU or TPU is available.
 You can reconfigure things in `src/config.py`, but note that this may affect reproducibility.

 Some shortcuts are available: